meilisearch/documentation/guides/advanced_guides/configuration.md

 getconf PAGE_SIZE
 ```

-Depending on the OS, it is either the size that will be allocated on launch or the maximum size the database can have.
+Depending on the OS, it is either the size that will be allocated on launch or the maximum size the database can attain.

 - On **UNIX** it is the maximum size.
 - On **Windows** it is a fixed size that will be allocated on launch.